novium258/Sample/README.md

 * To help contributors understand how to successfully contribute to the project
 * To set expectations for standards of behavior, coding styles, and code review
 * To help get new contributors up and running as quickly as possible
+* To help anyone understand the terms under which the project is licensed.

 # Get Started
 Here we describe what can be found in the quick start guide and provide a link.